broadinstitute/adapt-analysis/design-analyses/change-over-time/README.txt

   3) `./compile_coverages.sh` compiles the outputs of `./compute_coverage_per_year.sh`
         - This compiles, for each taxonomy, the coverage files produced above into a single file.
 It creates the file tax-[taxonomy]/coverages.distribution.txt.

+Plot the coverage achieved at each year by each design:
+  4) `./make_plots.sh` to produce plots
+        - This produces a plot for each taxonomy, and places all of them in a single PDF